martinhoyer/web/content/_index.md

 ---

 It is actually a presentation
-Built on
+built on

 [reveal.js](https://github.com/hakimel/reveal.js/)
-and
+with
 [Hugo](https://gohugo.io/)

 ---

 {{% section %}}
-### I guess this could be used like a cool fancy CV
+I guess this could be used like a cool fancy CV
 <br>
 <small>
-use the down arrow
+(use the down arrow)
 </small>
 <br>
 <a href="#" class="navigate-down">🔽</a>

 ---

-### ...post things like my:
+...to post things like my:

  - skills
  - experience
+ - personality
- - useless certificates
+ - certificates

 <br/>
 <br/>